input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 After this command is executed registration should become "effective" after two Cardano epochs boundaries.
 `<node-executable> registration-status --mainchain-pub-key <SPO_PUBLIC_KEY> --mc-epoch-number <CARDANO_EPOCH_NUMBER> --chain chain-spec.json`
-can be used to see if according to partner chain the registration is valid.
+can be used to see if according to a partner chain the registration is valid.
 Before running this command environment variables required by Cardano observability layer should be set, like when [running partner chains nodes](#running-partner-chains-node).